NSR-Physiome/MPC/readme.txt

 ****************************************************************************

 Directories:
- ../examples/ --> Contains short examples and draft paper to get you started.
+ ../examples/ --> Contains short examples and example from submitted paper to get you started.

  ../lib/ --> java jar file containing all of the MPC java classes (used to run the examples).

  ../src/ --> java src files for MPC program.

 -- Run examples (linux example):
    If MPC is installed in ~/Desktop/MPC/,